Kinodynamic Motion Retargeting for Humanoid Locomotion via Multi-Contact Whole-Body Trajectory Optimization: Introduction

-To address these complexities, we propose a novel method for kinodynamic motion retargeting that explicitly certifies dynamic feasibility and holonomic constraint satisfaction for multi-contact locomotion.
-Our approach processes human motion capture data by leveraging ground reaction forces as a primary physical anchor.
-By formulating the retargeting process to account for the continuous evolution of contact points, the proposed method maintains physical consistency during the critical transitions of the heel-toe roll.
-We show that this framework results in dynamically feasible motion references and improves the efficiency of imitation learning.
+To address these complexities, we propose a novel method for kinodynamic motion retargeting that explicitly certifies dynamic feasibility and holonomic constraint satisfaction for any arbitrary motion, including multi-contact locomotion.
+Our approach formulates the retargeting procedure, leveraging human ground reaction forces as a primary physical anchor, as a whole-body trajectory optimization problem.
+This approach explicitly accounts for dynamic feasibility, enforces proper holonomic constraints for any contact sequence, and allows for additional constraints such as actuator limits.
+The main contributions of this work are as follows:

-The main contributions of this work are as follows: \begin{enumerate} \item A comprehensive pipeline, named KDMR, that jointly optimizes kinematics and whole-body dynamics.
-The result is mathematically guaranteed, smooth and dynamically feasible reference trajectories that bridge the morphological gap between humans and humanoid robots. \item A human biomechanics-inspired approach to compute contact states and force distributions from time-series GRF data.
-Integrating this data into the dynamic optimization enables KDMR to generate reference trajectories featuring a natural, human-like heel-to-toe roll. \item Systematic comparison with a pure kinematics retargeting baseline (GMR) and application towards imitation learning.
-The results demonstrate that references obtained using KDMR improve sample efficiency. \end{enumerate}
+\begin{enumerate} \item A comprehensive pipeline, named Kinodynamic Motion Retargeting (KDMR), that jointly optimizes kinematics and whole-body dynamics.
+The result is smooth, dynamically feasible reference trajectories that bridge the morphological gap between humans and humanoid robots.

+\item Demonstration that dynamics-consistent references improve sample efficiency and tracking performance across two motions: forward walking and twisting.